fpereiro/gotoB/readme.md

 Not using the console to show errors has some advantages: errors are more visible if they're shown in the main view rather than in the console; the table shown gives you quite more info than the immedaite error; and this also works on mobile browsers, where you don't have access to a development console.

 If you set `B.prod` to `true`, you'll turn on *production mode*.
 When production mode is on, gotoв's functions will stop validating inputs and `B.error` will never be invoked.
 This will make your application faster, but if any of these functions is invoked with invalid arguments, you will either experience silent errors or your application will throw an exception.
-It is recommended that you only set this variable on a production environment only once your application has been thoroughly debugged.
+It is recommended that you only set this variable on a production environment only when your application has been thoroughly debugged.

 With `B.prod` enabled, gotoв will be faster to create liths (since it will stop validating them) but the functions for diffing views and applying changes to the DOM will run at the same speed.
-By default, after 200ms gotoв gives up on performing diffs between the old and the new version of a view.
+By default, after 200 milliseconds gotoв gives up on performing diffs between the old and the new version of a view.
 To override this, you can set `B.internal.timeout` to another value.
 If gotoв spends more than that amount of time applying the diff algorithm, it gives up and instead creates a new set of DOM elements to replace the old ones.
 This is called *trampling*.

 Every gotoв redraw calls an event with verb `redraw` and a `path` that is the same of that of the redrawn view.
 These events contain performance information, namely: how much time it took to `create` the lith, how much time it took to `prediff` it (an intermediate processing step), how much the actual `diff` computation took, how much time it took to apply the changes to the `DOM`, and a `total` amount of time.
 You can inspect these through `B.eventlog`.
 The event also informs the length of the `diff`, and how many edits the diff required (the more edits, the more different were the old and the new view, and the longer the diff takes to computed and to be applied to the DOM).